How to Install Htop on Fedora

 htop --sort-key PERCENT_CPU

-This command launches Htop and sorts processes based on their CPU usage.
-As a result, it’s beneficial for quickly identifying processes that are consuming significant CPU resources.
+This command launches htop and sorts processes by CPU usage, making it easy to identify processes that are consuming significant CPU resources.

 Displaying Processes of a Specific User

-Replace [username] with the actual username to filter and display processes under that user.
-Consequently, this command helps monitor a specific user’s activities.
+Replace root with the target username to filter and display processes under that user.
+This command helps monitor a specific user’s activities on multi-user systems.

 Filtering Processes by Name